Each library in our system offers internet access. Most libraries have wi-fi.

 Adjustable for Your Vision

 All of our public computers can be adjusted for use by people who have low vision or prefer larger type.
 Please ask staff for assistance.
+A large-type keyboard may also be available.

 To learn more about online safety for all ages, visit these Internet Safety Links.
 You will also find books in the library that discuss internet safety and security issues in detail.